Steamboats.com is proud to feature the Steamboats Parenting Workshop. We offer resources to help parents raise happy, addiction-free kids.

 A supportive and loving family is the best possible environment for someone making this journey.
 The 25% who have the worst time usually feel misunderstood.
 They have a difficult time fitting into their family.

 Stress is the most common reason for this.
-Severe trauma, such as a divorce, death of a parent or other close loved one, incest, family violence, poor boundaries, adultery, financial problems, or a traumatic relocation can take away the child's trust and put them in the category of being misunderstood.
+Severe trauma, such as a divorce, death of a parent or other close loved one, incest, family violence, poor boundaries, adultery, financial problems, or a family chaos can take away the child's trust and put them in the category of being misunderstood.

 Trauma may affect each child differently.
 For example, in a family with two children eighteen and fourteen, say that the father loses his job and they must move to another state where he can find employment.
 The oldest child may see this as a good thing because she finds a desirable college in the new location, while the second child may see this as a tragedy because she is forced to leave her close friends.
 The oldest child will feel accepted and understood.
 The second child may repress her feelings and become depressed, go on drugs, and take thirty years to work it out.